NeuroTechX/learn.neurotechedu.com/pages/preprocessing.md

 Artifacts are signals that are picked up by the EEG system but do not actually originate from the brain.
 There are many different sources of artifacts for EEG data, which will manifest themselves differently.
 EEG artifacts can be roughly classified as biological or environmental.

 - *Environmental artifacts* originate from outside-world interference - for example, power lines, electrodes losing contact or other people’s movement during the experiment.
 The easiest way to minimize the effect of those artifacts is by adjusting the environment (e.g shielding the room, properly securing the electrodes).
 Power line interference can be removed by applying a notch filter at 50 or 60 Hz, and in fact, this filter comes pre-built in some headsets.
+The influence of environmental artifacts can also be somewhat reduced by using active electrodes (electrodes that have an additional low-noise amplifier inside)

 - *Biological artifacts* originate from sources in the body.
 Some of the most common biological artifacts are blinks, eye movements, head movements, heart beats and muscular noise.
 It is possible to detect those artifacts if you have access to other biometric data, for example, accelerometer, electrooculogram (EOG) or eye tracking data for eye movement artifacts, accelerometer data for head movement artifacts and electrocardiogram (ECG) data for heartbeat artifacts.
+    - The neural signals that are not relevant to the phenomenon you’re investigating can also be considered a source of artifacts.
+For example, participants who are tired will often show large Alpha wave spikes; if you are not interested in looking at that effect, you might want to remove those spikes from the data.

 ### 7.2.
 Rejection based on visualization